 Once your dog gets used to the rabbit in the cage and no longer pounces on it (bonus points if it wags its tail around it), you can slowly start diminishing the barriers between them.

-Let your dog sniff the rabbit slowly while being on the leash.
-If it begins to get aggressive, use the reproaches that you used during its obedience training.
+Let your dog sniff the rabbit slowly while on the leash.
+If it begins to get aggressive, use the commands that you used during its obedience training.
 If it behaves well, promise a treat.
 All the while, keep an eye on your rabbit to ensure it is not scared.
 If it looks so, try another day.

 Bring Them Closer Together Gradually